wonderfulspam/wonderfulspam.github.io/src/tickets.md

 <p>Only a limited number of tickets will be available at the door.
 To ensure entry, secure your pre-sale ticket.</p>

-<p>The 2024 edition takes place at Kildevæld Kulturcenter - Bellmansgade 3C, 2100 København from the 3rd to the 5th of October.</p>
+<p>The 2025 edition takes place at Kildevæld Kulturcenter - Bellmansgade 3C, 2100 København from the 20 -22 of November.</p>

 <img src="/assets/img/landing2.jpg">